DanielTockan/Skii/README.md

 })
 ```

-As can be seen above, the resorts schema had two fields that required different types of relationships in order to get our desired functionality.
+The resorts schema had two fields that required different types of relationships in order to get our desired functionality.

 The user field relationship was formed with USER LEVEL/OBJECT LEVEL(WHICH ONE??) permissions in mind.
 As you will see in the controller section, logic was created to ensure that only the creator/poster of the resort (in this case the super admin) would be able to delete or edit the resort details.
 A REFERENCE RELATIONSHIP WAS USED FOR THIS FIELD BECAUSE...
 (STATE THE LOGIC AND REASONING BEHIND THIS).